Words: Brandi Marcene

 What Pre-Boarding Practices are the Best?

-Well-crafted pre-boarding and pre-hiring procedure include the following steps:
+Well-crafted pre-boarding and pre-hiring procedures include the following steps:

 Drug Screening Test